Localization persisting under aperiodic driving

-In recent years, the focus has shifted to aperiodic drives to control quantum systems~\cite{Verdeny2016,dumitrescu2018logarithmically,else2020,long2021many,martin2017topological,crowley2019topological,korber2020interacting,boyers2020exploring,dumitrescu2018logarithmically,Zhao2019,else2020,nandy2017aperiodically}.
-This leads to new types of dynamical phenomena, e.g. non-adiabatic topological energy pumps~\cite{long2021nonadiabatic,nathan2021quasiperiodic,qi2021universal} and prethermalization with algebraically scaling lifetimes~\cite{zhao2020random,mori2021rigorous}.
+In recent years, the focus has shifted to aperiodic drives to control quantum systems~\cite{Verdeny2016,dumitrescu2018logarithmically,else2020,long2021many,martin2017topological,crowley2019topological,korber2020interacting,boyers2020exploring,dumitrescu2018logarithmically,Zhao2019,else2020,nandy2017aperiodically,lapierre2020fine,wen2021periodically}.
+This leads to new types of dynamical phenomena, e.g. non-adiabatic topological energy pumps~\cite{long2021nonadiabatic,nathan2021quasiperiodic,qi2021universal} and prethermalization with algebraically scaling lifetimes~\cite{zhao2021random,mori2021rigorous}.
 However, the absence of time translation symmetry (TTS) is generally expected to generate stronger heating effects, in particular destabilizing localization~\cite{dumitrescu2018logarithmically,else2020}.
 Nonetheless, localization has been shown to remain robust for two-tone continuous drives~\cite{long2021many}, paving the way to stabilize non-equilibrium phases unobtainable with periodic drives, {\it e.g.}, the quantum Hall effect in synthetic dimension~\cite{martin2017topological,crowley2019topological,korber2020interacting,boyers2020exploring} and discrete-time quasicrystals~\cite{dumitrescu2018logarithmically,Zhao2019,else2020}.

-One natural question, then, is under what conditions localization can indefinitely survive {\it discrete} aperiodic drives.
-Those drives contain low-frequency components which normally induce delocalization.
-Technically (and conceptually), the analysis of discrete aperiodic drives is complicated as no way is known of analysing the quantum dynamics in terms of a fixed set of eigenstates, $\{\psi_i\}$, whose time evolution is described by a simple phase accumulation rate given by their respective (quasi-)energies $\epsilon_i$.

-Here, we show that a localized steady state can emerge in an integrable multi-particle system subjected to a discrete quasi-periodic Thue-Morse (TM) drive, and in this sense represents localization without eigenstates.
+One natural question, then, is under what conditions localization can indefinitely survive generic aperiodic and even random driving profiles?
+Unlike multi-tone drives with few frequency components~\cite{long2021many,dumitrescu2018logarithmically}, generic drives contain low-frequency components which normally induce delocalization.
+Technically (and conceptually), the analysis of generic aperiodic drives is complicated as no way is known of analysing the quantum dynamics in terms of a fixed set of eigenstates, $\{\psi_i\}$, whose time evolution is described by a simple phase accumulation rate given by their respective (quasi-)energies $\epsilon_i$.
+Here, we show that a localized steady state can emerge in a non-interacting multi-particle system subjected to a drive with a well-defined coupling operator but general time-dependence and in this sense represents single-particle localization without eigenstates.